BakeRecipes

 2. Heat the milk and butter in a small saucepan over medium heat until the butter has just melted and the milk is lukewarm.
 Whisk one of the eggs with the vanilla and add to the milk mixture.
 Whisk to combine.
 Add to the dry ingredients and use a wooden spoon and then your hands to mix to a soft dough.

 4. Line a large baking tray with baking paper.
 Punch the centre of the dough down with your fist.
 Turn onto a lightly floured bench top.
 Knead for 2-3 minutes or until smooth.
-Knead in the chocolate.
+Knead in the chocolate until evenly combined.
 Divide the dough into 12 equal portions.
-Roll each portion into a ball and place on the tray, allowing room for spreading.
-Cover with a damp tea towel (dish towel) and set aside in a warm, draught-free place for 30 minutes or until almost doubled in size.
+Roll each portion into a ball and place on the tray, allowing a little room for spreading.
+Cover with a damp tea towel and set aside in a warm, draught-free place for 30 minutes or until almost doubled in size.

-5. Preheat the oven to 180°C (160°C fan-forced).
-Meanwhile, make the Flour paste.
+5. Preheat the oven to 180°C/350°F (160°C/315°F fan-forced).
+Meanwhile, make the Flour Paste.
 Combine the flour and water in a bowl and beat with a wooden spoon until smooth.
-Spoon into a small plastic bag.
+Spoon into a small, good-quality snap-lock bag and seal.

 6. Whisk the remaining egg and brush the tops of the buns with it.
-Snip a small hole in the corner of the plastic bag containing the Flour paste and pipe crosses on the buns.
+Snip a small hole in the corner of the snap-lock bag containing the Flour Paste and pipe crosses on the buns.

 7. Bake in the preheated oven for 25 minutes or until the buns are cooked and sound hollow when tapped on the base.

 8. Meanwhile, make the Glaze.
-Combine the sugar and water in a small saucepan over medium heat.
-Stir until the sugar has dissolved and simmer for 1 minute.
+Combine the sugar and water in a small saucepan over medium heat and stir until the sugar dissolves.
+Bring to a simmer and simmer for 1 minute.
 Transfer the hot cross buns to a wire rack and brush the tops with the glaze.
 Serve warm, spread with butter.

 Baker's Tips